maximally wealthy society for all. By using laws to force people to behave in ways that they would not

 4.

 In 1973, Chile was the first nation to adopt this plan.
-Due to various local conditions, it was impossible to implement Neo-liberalism in a complete, pure way, but significant changes were made to the
+Due to various local conditions, it was impossible to implement Neo-Liberalism in a complete, pure way, but significant changes were made to the Chilean system.

 —Sir Donald the Elusive